-To make one complete pad kit, cut out Pattern A in both the flannel and the PUL fabric.
+To make one complete pad kit, cut out 2 of Pattern A in both the flannel and the PUL fabric.

-Cut out 2 of Pattern B (light liner) and Pattern C (heavy liner) in the terrycloth.
+Cut out 4 of Pattern B (light liner) and Pattern C (heavy liner) in the fleece. (wash new flannel first)